convissor/login-security-solution/readme.txt

 = 0.21.0 =
 * Fix is_pw_outside_ascii() to permit spaces.
+* In multisite mode, send notifications to network admin, not blog admin.
 * Get all unit tests to pass when mbstring isn't enabled.
 * Add the French translation.
 Thanks mermouy!
 * Internationalize the unit tests.